 This ancient, continuous, slow form of exercise is a moving meditation which builds strength, vitality, balance, and many other benefits.
 Students of all ages learn warm-up exercises, eternal youth exercises, push-hands, and forms.
 We also teach self defense techniques derived from the movements of the forms, and from the push-hands exercises.

 We offer an advanced tai chi class to experienced students, which meets after the Tuesday evening class from 8:00 pm to 9:15 pm.
 This class is an intensive study of tai chi, with an emphasis on accuracy in the forms, and the martial applications of the movements therein.

-Please visit our School Information page for class times, pricing, and registration information.
+Please visit our School Information page for class times, location, pricing, and registration information.

 About Tai Chi Jeung (Mor Waan Jeung)